Gurpreets11/Android_Kotlin_Interview_Questions/README.md

 	- Android Asset Packaging Tool (AAPT): The AAPT builds the ‘.apk’ distributable Android package file.

+* **What is Context?**

+	Answer:
+	The Context in Android, as its name suggests, is the context of the current  state of your application or object.
+The context comes with services such as giving access to databases and preferences, resolving resources and much more.
+There are two types of context:
+	- Activity Context: This context is attached to the lifecycle of an activity.
+It should be used when you are passing the context in the scope of an activity or you need the context whose lifecycle is attached to the current context.
+	- Application Context: This context is attached to the lifecycle of an application.
+The application context can be used where you need a context whose lifecycle is separate from the current context or when you are passing a context beyond the scope of an activity.

 * **What is an Activity in Android, and why is it important?**